Skip to Content

 The five surgical procedures in the model are:

-Health care providers and suppliers who are enrolled in Medicare and are TEAM participants will submit their Medicare claims as they always have.
+Healthcare providers and suppliers who are enrolled in Medicare and are TEAM participants will submit their Medicare claims as they have always done.
 Even though Medicare may provide additional payments to a hospital that is a TEAM participant, the amount you pay will not change.

-Your medical records and Medicare claims data, such as Medicare Beneficiary Identifier, date of birth, name of the provider, date of service, diagnosis, and procedure codes, may be shared with your health care team to provide you with better, safer, and more coordinated care.
+Your medical records and Medicare claims data, such as Medicare Beneficiary Identifier, date of birth, provider name, date of service, diagnosis, and procedure codes, may be shared with your healthcare team to provide you with better, safer, and more coordinated care.
 When all your doctors and clinicians in the hospital and/or clinics you visit can see the same test results, treatments, and prescriptions, they can work together to support your health goals.
 More coordination helps prevent medical errors and adverse drug interactions.
 You may save time, money, and frustration by avoiding repeated tests and appointments.

 Medicare will always protect the privacy of your health information.
 Your information is kept private by law.